Ingestion: Storage Phase

 As a general approach, LogScale should be configured so that it avoids keeping data locally for more time than there is actually disk space for.
 LogScale will always try to remove data that is over the storage limit.

 When configuring your cluster, it is a good idea to have more disk space available than required for the retention period.
 This allows LogScale to use the remainder of the disk space for the LRU cache of data that needs to be stored or loaded from bucket storage during search.
-When data is fetched from bucket storage it is often searched multiple times until the user has finished the use case. for this to work well data should be kept local in the LRU cache.
+When data is fetched from bucket storage, it is often searched multiple times until the user has finished the use case.
+For this to work well, data should be kept local in the LRU cache.

 Data Replication and High Availability